 Whether you’re just getting started with email marketing or you’ve ventured into this technique and need help, small businesses can greatly benefit from this marketing method.

 We’ll help you get started with some top tips when you’re still unsure how the process should go.
-Keep reading to learn more small business email marketing tips.
+Keep reading to learn more email marketing tips for small business.

 As a marketer, seeing the list of people who “unsubscribe” from your email list is discouraging.
 After all, you worked hard to get them on that list in the first place.
 Yet, email marketing databases degrade by about 22.5 percent each year.

 Email addresses change, and customers opt-out of communication with companies.
 This is inevitable.

 Building the correct email list not only takes time, but it’s also a constant item on your “to-do” list.
 If you’re starting from scratch, never fear!
 The first step is understanding your audience.
 Who does your company or brand target?
 This is who you’ll want on your email list.
 After you know this, you can then begin to understand how to reach them.

 For example, when targeting Millennials, a lot of companies will turn to social media.
 They may post on their Facebook or Instagram accounts with an appealing product or resource offer that requires an email.
 Additionally, all companies should also have a website with a form for their email list.

 Whether you hook your customers with another tantalizing off (15% off!) or just see how a prominently featured pop-up does, these can be key elements to initially build that email list.

 Okay, so you have an email list to work with, but where do you begin?
 What type of emails should you actually be sending?
 Here’s a list to get you started.

 These are exactly what they sound like.
 They’re the initial contact with your potential customers whom you hope to do business with.
 They’ll help you start a business partnership and boost your metrics because they have high open rates.

 These weekly or monthly emails help you stay at the top of your customer’s minds.
 You can use it to inform them about company news and events, product announcements, and feedback requests.